apache/mxnet/docs/install/build_from_source.md

   by the cmake script (see cmake/DownloadMKLML.cmake).-->

 * MKL-DNN is a separate open-source library, it can be used separately from MKL or MKLML.
-It is shipped as a subrepo with MXNet source code (see 3rdparty/mkldnn or the [mkl-dnn project](https://github.com/intel/mkl-dnn))
+It is shipped as a subrepo with MXNet source code (see 3rdparty/mkldnn or the [MKL-DNN project](https://github.com/intel/mkl-dnn))

 Since the full MKL library is almost always faster than any other BLAS library it's turned on by default, however it needs to be downloaded and installed manually before doing `cmake` configuration.